 Disclosures: Paco is long gold, Bitcoins, and oil.
 He is short U.S. Treasuries.

-You can buy his novel Discipline wherever books are sold.
+You can buy Paco's novel Discipline wherever books are sold.